La Democracia (newspaper)

-La Democracia, founded on 1 July 1890, was a news daily published by Luis Muñoz Rivera in Ponce, Puerto Rico.
+La Democracia, founded on 1 July 1890, was a newspaper published by Luis Muñoz Rivera in Ponce, Puerto Rico.
 It crusaded for Puerto Rican self-government.
 At a publication length of 58 years, it was the longest continuously-running Puerto Rican Spanish newspaper of its time, and one of the longest continuously running Puerto Rican newspapers of all time.

 History

 La Democracia was for many years the official organ of the Liberal Party.
 It began in Ponce in 1890, as a newspaper with three issues per week, but in May, 1893, it became a daily.
 After ten years in Ponce, in 1900 it moved to Caguas.
 In 1904, it moved again, to San Juan.
 Originally not a daily, it became a daily when Muñoz Rivera imported a Marinori press from the United States.
 The Marinori press could produce 25,000 copies of a newspaper in one hour.

 Coverage

 The publication was mostly directed towards politics, but it also included poetry and stories published by Puerto Rican artists.
 The newspaper brought immediate controversy, which eventually led to Muñoz Rivera's arrest.
 Protests were organized throughout Puerto Rico and he was released after his father paid 15,000 pesetas as bond.
 Muñoz Rivera sold his half of the store, in order to raise funds for the publication's establishment.

 Among the better known writers and contributors in La Democracia were Carlos del Toro Fernández, Gumersindo Rivas, Mariano Abril, Luis Rodríguez Cabrero, and José A. Negrón Sanjurjo, Rafael Matos Bernier, Antonio R. Barceló, José Coll y Vidal, Alfredo Vargas, José Dávila Ricci, Luis Muñoz Marín, Sebastián Dalmau Canet, Samuel R. Quiñones.